Twitch Earnings | When do I need to pay tax?

 Firstly, Congrats!
 You’re on your way to earning money doing something you love – take a moment to celebrate.

-Secondly, don’t worry – the tax interview isn’t as scary as it sounds.
+Secondly, don’t worry – the Twitch tax interview isn’t as scary as it sounds.

 In order for Twitch to comply with US reporting obligations, all Twitch providers (whether US-based or outside the US) need to provide their taxpayer information via the ‘Amazon Tax Information Interview’.
 This interview will be a basic online form which will collect some personal information so that the US tax authorities (IRS) can establish your identity.

-If you are a higher earner, you may want to consider a Limited Company structure which will offer better tax advantages and protection.
+If you are a higher earner, you may want to consider a Limited Company structure for your Twitch earnings and taxes.
+This will offer better tax advantages and protection.

 Generally speaking, once you hit £20k per year we recommend opening discussions with your accountant.
 Things can take off fast in the streaming world, so don’t leave it too late!

-A Limited Company isn’t for everyone as there are higher accountant fees and administrative responsibilities.
-We help all our clients compare these costs and taxes by drawing up easy to understand illustrations of the Individual vs Ltd calculations.
+That being said, a Limited Company isn’t for everyone.
+There are higher accountant fees and administrative responsibilities when using a Limited Company structure.
+At Ocelot Accounting, we help all our clients compare these costs and taxes by drawing up easy to understand illustrations of the Individual vs Ltd calculations, helping you make the best decision for your Twitch earnings.

 What is a Form 1042-s?